-Mariano moved to Rome, and Jose was unable to join him until 5 years later.
-When Jose finally moved to Rome, he joined Mariano’s circle of friends, and the reunitied pair painted the street scnenes of Rome — Mariano with a bold brush, developing a lively, loose technique, and Jose following with a more subdued style and a careful eye for detail.
+Mariano moved to Rome, and when Jose joined him 5 years later, he joined Mariano’s circle of friends and the reunited pair painted the street scenes of Rome.
+Mariano wielded a bold brush, developing a lively, loose technique, and Jose following with a more subdued style and a careful eye for detail.

-While much of the 'Orientalist' art throughout Europe was florid and sensationalized — an escapist fantasy — life in Tangier itself had a sobering effect on Jose.
+While much of the Orientalist art popular in Europe was florid, sensationalized escapist fantasy, life in Tangier itself had a sobering effect on Jose.
 While Mariano painted scenes of grand courtyards and Moroccan landscapes, Jose began painting detailed watercolors of beggars, and common folk.
-Their trip to Morocco ended in 1872, Jose returning to Rome, and Mariano to with wife and son in Granada.
+Their trip to Morocco ended in 1872, Jose returned to Rome, and Mariano to his wife and son in Granada.

-Two years laters, Jose learned his friend Mariano had died — suddenly, from Malaria contracted in Naples.
+Two years laters, Jose learned his friend Mariano had died, suddenly, from Malaria he'd contracted in Naples.
 It was a shock that shook Jose loose from Rome, the city of his success.
-In 1864 he joined a diplomatic mission to Tangier, where he purchased house and set up a studio.
-From his purch in this war-torn melting pot city, for the first time, Jose painted without the influence of his friend Mariano.
-Returning to watercolor, Jose painted a series of detailed, brooding portraits that eschued the drama of orientalism, instead documenting the humanity of the Moroccan people.
+In 1864 he joined a diplomatic mission to Tangier, where he purchased a house and set up a studio.
+From his perch in this war-torn melting pot city, for the first time, Jose painted without the influence of his friend Mariano.
+Returning to watercolor, Jose painted a series of detailed, brooding portraits that eschewed the drama of orientalism, instead documenting the humanity of the Moroccan people.